ddev/signing_tools/README.md

     * APPLE_ID (the apple username/email related to the APP_SPECIFIC_PASSWORD)
     * APP_SPECIFIC_PASSWORD (Apple app specific password)
     * SIGNING_TOOLS_SIGNING_PASSWORD (signing password for the provided certificate).
-* For now, forked PRs will not run tests in this repo, because they could expose the APP_SPECIFIC_PASSWORD.
-In the future, we can use a technique [like this](https://discuss.circleci.com/t/create-separate-steps-jobs-for-pr-forks-versus-branches/13419/4) to separate forked PRs from direct PRs, and add a hold step in the forked-PR path.
-See the [hold technique](https://circleci.com/docs/2.0/contexts/#approving-jobs-that-use-restricted-contexts) in CircleCI docs.
+* Forked PRs will not run tests in this repo, because they could expose the APP_SPECIFIC_PASSWORD.